 Meanwhile, Lois and Mac were transforming their impulse toward public service into a new kind of philanthropy.
 Mac extended his experience with Gannett Company’s matching gifts program into their own “challenge” grants to inspire others to contribute.
 While Mac appeared to be the face of their growing community philanthropy, their decisions to support various projects and programs were joint ones.
-Lois used her years of extensive volunteering and board service and the example of generations before her to help guide them as she and Mac took their first big steps as philanthropists: becoming lead donors of a new Red Cross headquarters (1975) and hospital wing and helping expand the University of Vermont library (1978) in Burlington in honor of Lois’ father, David W. Howe.
+Lois used her years of extensive volunteering and board service to help guide them as she and Mac took their first big steps as philanthropists: becoming lead donors of a new Red Cross headquarters (1975) and hospital wing and helping expand the University of Vermont library (1978) in Burlington in honor of Lois’ father, David W. Howe.

 Soon thereafter, at the annual meeting of the Burlington chapter of the American Red Cross, Lois praised the organization’s 2,196 volunteers: “In any volunteering, it is neighbor helping neighbor, showing that they care.”
 Lois recalled for the group her own association with the Red Cross: